UniqueName12345/In-A-Giffy/README.md

 An automatic FFmpeg installer is under development, but it will be released in a separate repository as it is not specific to In A Giffy.

+**DO NOT BE ALARMED IF IT SAYS "config.yaml already exists"** This is just a bug in the code.
+It will not affect the functionality of the program.

 ## Running

 Since every library used in In A Giffy (apart from FFmpeg) is part of the Python standard library, you can just run the program.